Skip to main content

 CHER Summer Institute

-The virtual Summer CHER Institute is comprised of plenary sessions, seminars, small group science chats, mentoring activities, and peer review and networking sessions, held over Zoom with participants around the world.
+The virtual Summer CHER Institute is comprised of seminars, small group science chats, mentoring activities, and networking sessions, held over Zoom with participants around the United States.
 The CHER Institute is designed to increase the number of early career faculty members who are better prepared to become NIH principal investigators in the field of community-engaged biomedical research; with basic, clinical, or behavioral outcomes to eliminate health disparities among racial/ethnic minority populations.
 Our goal is to increase the quantity and quality of health equity research targeting vulnerable ethnic minority populations developed by CHER Institute participants.
+Applications are due in October to allow time for preparation of materials to be reviewed by the CHER Institute Mentors.

 Required: To be selected for the program, the applicant must demonstrate that they: